dryewo/fahrscheine-bitte/README.md

 Access tokens are verified against [Introspection Endpoint].
 In the examples in this document the address of the endpoint is configured through `TOKENINFO_URL` environment variable.

-Responses of this endpoint are cached for 2 minutes.
-Creation of the cached token resolver function has to be done by the user to enable testability and follow best practices: make state explicit.
+Responses of this endpoint are by default cached for 2 minutes and only for last 100 tokens (configurable).
+Creation of the cached token resolver function has to be done by the user using the provided helper function to enable testability and follow best practices: make state explicit.
 Please see examples below.

 ## Usage